2018–2019 Ingushetia protests: Protests

-On October 4, early in the morning, citizens began to gather near the building of the Parliament of Ingushetia.
+On 4 October, early in the morning, citizens began to gather near the building of the Parliament of Ingushetia.
 Thus began the protest of the Ingush against the Agreement on Securing the Border, signed by the heads of Ingushetia and Chechnya, as well as its ratification by the deputies of the Parliament of Ingushetia.
 An examination of the relevant was scheduled for that date.
-In turn, the Constitutional Court of the Republic of Ingushetia in its response to the draft law “On approval of the Agreement on the establishment of the border between the Republic of Ingushetia and the Chechen Republic” ruled that the draft law under consideration is not subject to consideration by the People's Assembly of the Republic of Ingushetia.
+In turn, the Constitutional Court of the Republic of Ingushetia in its response to the draft law "On approval of the Agreement on the establishment of the border between the Republic of Ingushetia and the Chechen Republic" ruled that the draft law under consideration is not subject to consideration by the People's Assembly of the Republic of Ingushetia.
 In accordance with Article 111 of the Constitution of the Republic of Ingushetia, education, the abolition of administrative-territorial units and formations, the establishment and change of borders between them, their name and renaming, other issues of the administrative-territorial structure of the Republic of Ingushetia are resolved in accordance with federal laws and laws of the Republic of Ingushetia, taking into account the opinion of the population of the corresponding territory.

-On October 5, a rally in the capital of Ingushetia Magas against the border agreement with Chechnya gathered, according to various estimates, from 10 to 60 thousand people.
-On October 6, the authorities of Ingushetia agreed on a rally, the participants of which oppose the definition of the administrative border with Chechnya with the transfer of part of the territory to the neighboring republic.
+On 5 October a rally in Magas, the capital of Ingushetia, against the border agreement with Chechnya gathered, according to various estimates, from 10 to 60 thousand people.
+On 6 October the authorities of Ingushetia agreed on a rally, the participants of which oppose the definition of the administrative border with Chechnya with the transfer of part of the territory to the neighboring republic.
 The promotion was approved from 8 to 15 October.
 The document also states that, in accordance with the law, a public event cannot start earlier than 7:00 and end later than 22:00.
-On October 7, Ruslan Aushev, the first president of Ingushetia, came to the rally in Magas.
+On 7 October Ruslan Aushev, the first president of Ingushetia, came to the rally in Magas.
 He stated that the current leadership of Ingushetia made a mistake by not agreeing with the people on the transfer of land.
-On October 13, the Government of Ingushetia agreed to hold a rally against the agreement on the border with Chechnya in Magas for two days - October 16 and 17, 2018.
+On 13 October, the Government of Ingushetia agreed to hold a rally against the agreement on the border with Chechnya in Magas for two days - 16 and 17 October 2018.